webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 ## Application Server Contact Information

-If the application server wishes to provide the JWT MAY include an "sub" (Subject) claim.
+If the application server wishes to provide contact details it MAY include an "sub" (Subject) claim in the JWT.
 The "sub" claim SHOULD include a contact URI for the application server as either a "mailto:" (email) [RFC6068] or an "https:" [RFC2818] URI.

 ## Example